Tuesday, 4 April 2017

-Every decision we make shapes our future and future of our organisation.
+Every decision we make shapes our future and future of our organisation (in this case we'll talk about airlines).
 We may not be aware of this because the way we manage, and control our business is obscuring our view of reality.
 The bigger and more complex the company, the less competent we become, and our business more vulnerable to even the smallest unforeseen disturbances.

 Still, we continue to believe that we are in control of our business by optimising parts of the system, summing up the results, and applying the step-by-step approach to resolve complex nonlinear problems.
 And when we end up with unexpected losses and growing travel disruptions, there is always someone or something else to blame.

-To test your competence, look at your last month’s management report and try to answer the following questions:
+To test your competence as an airline leader or manager, look at your last month’s management report and try to answer the following questions:

 • What was the impact of increased volume of traffic on airline cost, punctuality, and service quality?